 The number of regular vet visits varies over a pet’s lifetime.
 Young cats and dogs under the age of one need multiple visits to get their shots.
 Between the ages of one and seven, an annual visit is needed.
 After the age of seven, two trips are required every year.
 During these visits, the veterinarian will deliver necessary rabies, distemper, and other vaccinations to keep your animal healthy.
 They will also conduct a head-to-toe examination to check for developing diseases.

-If possible, try to stick with the same veterinary practice to reduce fear and anxiety.
+Keep your pet at the same veterinarian whenever possible to reduce fear and anxiety, and for added peace of mind, get a pet health insurance policy in place, just in case.
 However, keep in mind that medications to calm a dog are available prior to a visit.
 It doesn’t make sense to stress an animal too much when they are receiving a necessary service.

 Properly Socialize Them

 Pet socialization starts as soon as a dog or cat is old enough to be away from its mother.
 When done correctly, the animal grows into a confident adult.
 Socialization occurs in stages but should always include activities with the family members and other family pets.
 Once a pet is comfortable with the people and animals living in its home, it’s time to include others.
 A well-socialized dog should be able to interact stress-free when it meets a stranger or strange dog on the street.

 Learning how to properly socialize an animal isn’t always easy, which is why there are so many dog training classes available.
 These classes are the ounce of prevention that can stop unwanted activities such as biting or jumping onto a person from happening when a dog grows older.